-Because Jabin, the king of Hazor, has been named in two different periods of the Bible, there has been questions as to how this
+Because Jabin, the king of Hazor, has been named in two different periods of the Bible, there have been

-that the detailed account in Judges (Judg 4:1-23) provided the name Jabin for
+account of Judges (Jud 4:1-23) provided the name Jabin for

 Jabin, the king of Hazor, leader of Canaan was defeated by Joshua during the Conquest.

 Then it came about, when Jabin king of Hazor heard of it, that he sent to Jobab

 king of Madon and to the king of Shimron and to the king of Achshaph, and to the kings who were of the north in

 the hill country, and in the Arabah—south of Chinneroth and in the lowland and on the heights of Dor on the west—

 to the Canaanite on the east and on the west, and the Amorite and the Hittite and the Perizzite and the Jebusite

 in the hill country, and the Hivite at the foot of Hermon in the land of Mizpeh.
 They came out, they and all their